Dental Implants — Alexandria, IN

 Protect Your Dental Implants

-Just like with natural teeth, it’s important to protect your dental implants if you participate in contact sports or activities or grind your teeth while you sleep.
-Without a mouthguard, these can drastically increase your risk of breaking, chipping, or cracking one of your replacement teeth or cause implant failure.
-In order to keep your mouth looking as good as new, ask our team whether you could benefit from a custom-fit nightguard or athletic mouthguard, which are more durable and effective than over-the-counter devices.
+Just like with natural teeth, it’s important to wear a mouthguard if you participate in contact sports or grind your teeth while you sleep.
+Without a mouthguard, these activities can drastically increase your risk of breaking, chipping, or cracking one of your replacement teeth, leading to dental implant failure.
+To keep your smile looking and feeling as good as new, ask our team whether you could benefit from a custom-fit nightguard or athletic mouthguard, which are more durable and effective than over-the-counter devices.

-Keeping up with your routine checkups and cleanings is always a priority when it comes to maintaining the health of your implants and new replacement teeth.
-During your visits, we’ll closely examine your mouth to make sure that your implants (as well as your gums and any remaining teeth) are still healthy and functioning properly.
-If there is an issue lingering beneath the surface, with routine examinations, we’ll be able to diagnose and treat it before it has a chance to become more serious.
+Keeping up with your routine checkups and cleanings is crucial when it comes to the success of your dental implants.
+During these visits, your implant dentist in Alexandria will closely examine your mouth to make sure that your implants (as well as your gums and any remaining teeth) are still healthy and functioning properly.
+If there is an issue lingering beneath the surface, regular exams will allow our team to diagnose and treat it before it has the chance to wreak serious havoc.